fullstackwiki/fullstackwiki/README.md

 ## Principles

 * Document techniques for building reliable, accessible, cross-platform Web applications.
-* Centrally document how to implement tbe standards, cross referencing the relevant documents.
+* Centrally document how to use standards, cross referencing the relevant documents.
 * Keep things simple.
 * Only document best practices, not everything you can possibly do.
 * Document implementation status by each platform.